cpmpercussion/creative-prediction/docs/_presentations/2021-recent-progress-intelligent-musical-instruments.md

 {% include slides/background-image.html
+id="creating-more"
+image="assets/predictive-models-in-interactive-music/rohan-performance-2-performance.JPG"
+heading="how can we create more intelligent instruments?" bgcol="#000000" opacity="0.5"
+%}

+Can we recruit performers to invent new intelligent instruments?

+What happens when musicians and instrument _co-adapt_?

+Can a musical practice be represented as a dataset?

+{% include slides/background-image.html
 id="evaluation"
 image="assets/predictive-models-in-interactive-music/metatone-20170529-ifi.jpg"
 opacity="0.5"
 bgcol="#000000"
-heading="Evaluating Predictive Instruments?"
+heading="how can we evaluate intelligent instruments?"
 %}

-Does the ML model make good predictions?
+Do ML models make good predictions?

-Is this computationally practical?
+Are they computationally practical?

 Is this useful to musicians?

+What does a intelligent instrument album sound like?

 ## Try out IMPS or EMPI!